 Adding more capacity to the network will raise the number of devices that can communicate with each other.
-Although the IoT is becoming more widely adopted, most communication today happens between people using smartphones.
+Although the IoT is becoming more widely adopted, most of the communication today happens between people using smartphones.
 With 5G, we’ll see a dramatic increase in devices and machines talking (read: communicating) to each other.

-Increased bandwidth in 5G will allow for very high download speeds, which will improve applications and reduce bottlenecks.
+Increased bandwidth in 5G will allow for very high download speeds which will improve applications and reduce bottlenecks.
 The change from 4G to 5G will be dramatic.
-Suppose if every fan at a Football game tried to leave the stadium from the same door, that can be the experience on an overburdened 4G network.
+Suppose, if every fan at a Football game tried to leave the stadium from the same door that can be the experience on an overburdened 4G network.
 The increased bandwidth of 5G will be like opening every door in the stadium.

 Boost to bandwidth means that massive video files or presentations can be shared in seconds, providing agility for remote workers who may need to download files on the go.
 Likewise, remote workers can seamlessly involve in HD video communications no matter where they are located.

 The promises of 5G are numerous and are more than just hype, they’re on their way.
-5G will change the way that the governments, enterprises, and small businesses alike will communicate, work, and engage with customers and partners.
+5G will change the way that governments, enterprises, and small businesses alike will communicate, work, and engage with customers and partners.
 The possibilities of 5G are only treated by what businesses can imagine and create, so now is the time to consider how your business can unlock, benefit, and thrive from the potential of 5G.

-To provide a better customer and user experience, telecom companies will be able to gather customer data, research, and analytics using 5G technology.
-Telecom service providers will be able to stream high-quality videos for customer onboarding and product training.
-Customers and telecom partners will be able to connect using video conferencing to solve problems and build stronger relationships.
+In order to give a better customer and user experience, telcos will be able to gather customer data, research, and analytics using 5G technology.
+Telecom companies can stream HD videos for customer onboarding and product training.
+Customers and telecom service providers can connect using video conferencing to solve queries and build stronger relationships.

 The result is that 5G will enable the telecom companies to achieve real-time, radically personalized, and predictive engagement with customers.
-For instance, it will become commonplace to barge into an online retail store and find that the upselling and cross-selling agent, armed with layers of information about your behavior and preferences, can immediately create a rich, tailored shopping experience.
+For instance, it will become commonplace to barge into an online retail store and find that the upselling and cross-selling agent, armed with layers of information about your behavior and preferences can immediately create a rich, tailored shopping experience.
 Real-time personalization and the move from content consumption to greater engagement can transform consumers’ relationships with brands across virtually every industry.

-Users of VR or AR reality feel frustrated if there’s a delay of more than 20 milliseconds, far below the typical 4G latency.
+Users of VR or AR reality feel frustrated if there’s a delay of more than 20 milliseconds, far below the typical 4G latency(Source).
 When 5G enables latency to drop more than you can imagine, Virtual and Augmented Reality will be processing images faster than the human brain.
 The experience will be as close to real as possible.
-Top E-commences are already using AR to help customers visualize how furniture will fit into their home or will the shade fits your eye.
+Top e-commences are already using AR to help customers visualize how furniture will fit into their home or will the shade fit your eye.
 5G will transform the customer experience by enabling an unprecedented level of immersion, which will transform everything from shopping for clothes to buying a home.
 Because VR and AR capture consumers’ attention and trigger their emotions more than any other medium, this evolution has the potential to usher in a deeper level of engagement with brands.